 In January 2023, Petrolia and Petrolia Canada filed a motion to strike the intervention of Oppenheim and on February 3, 2023, Oppenheim filed a response to that motion arguing that such intervention is proper.
-Such motions are still pending with the court.

 On February 9, 2023, Edna Meyer-Nelson, Suzanne Klein, and Laura S. Ward (the "First Additional Intervenors"), each a shareholder of the Company, filed a separate Petition in Intervention to join in Oppenheim's derivative suit against the Company.